Clonidine

-Common side effect include dry mouth, dizziness, headaches, hypotension, and sleepiness.
+Common side effects include dry mouth, dizziness, headaches, hypotension, and sleepiness.
 Severe side effects may include hallucinations, heart arrhythmias, and confusion.
-If rapidly stopped, withdrawal effects may occur.
+If rapidly stopped, withdrawal effects may occur, such as a dangerous rise in blood pressure.
 Use during pregnancy or breastfeeding is not recommended.
-Clonidine lowers blood pressure by stimulating α2 receptors in the brain, which results in relaxation of many arteries.
+Clonidine lowers blood pressure by stimulating α2-adrenergic receptors in the brain, which results in relaxation of many arteries.